nizwar/flutter-build-actions/readme.md

 # Flutter Build Actions
 Automate your Flutter build process with GitHub Actions.

+Simply run this command in your project root directory to add the workflow file:
+`git clone https://github.com/nizwar/flutter-build-actions.git .github/workflows && rm -rf .github/workflows/.git`

+or Follow the steps below to add the workflow file manually.
 ## Usage
 1. Create a new workflow file in your repository at `.github/workflows/flutter-build.yml`
 2. Copy flutter-build.yml script from this repository into your workflow file